The Guaranteed Favorite Toy

 All of us want to make our children's faces shine by gifting them with something special, especially at the holidays, no matter what holiday we celebrate.
 Isn't that what makes dreams come true?

 Unfortunately, no. In fact, those material presents are a bit like drugs--the dopamine lift is temporary, followed by a deeper inner craving.
 That's just the way human biology is designed, to keep us motivated toward our survival goals.
-But when this boom and bust cycle is repeated over and over -- especially when it happens quickly, as is usually the case on Christmas morning -- it can become tinged with desperation.
+But when this boom and bust cycle is repeated over and over -- especially when it happens quickly, as is usually the case on Christmas morning or even on successive nights of Hanukkah gifts -- it can become tinged with desperation.

 There's also a psychological component.
 When we focus on presents, it actually fuels the fantasy that material things can give us what we need inside.
 But that doesn't work, at least for long.
 So we're always looking for the next "thing" that might do the trick.
 That makes it hard to appreciate what we have.
 And it's what puts kids into a frenzy, so they tear through their presents looking for the next big thing, the answer to their cravings.

 The truth is, your child IS enough and has enough.
 Happiness comes from connection, meaning and contribution, not from things.